International keyboard layouts

 - Make it easy to write in multiple languages simultaneously

-- Avoid ⇧Shift / AltGr-combos that are hard to reach
+- Avoid Shift and AltGr-combos that are hard to reach

 - Avoid mixing symbols and letters on the same key, so it's easier to re-arrange letters (QWERTY, Colemak, etc.)

-- Group symbols in a natural way, to instinctively know where to look
+- Group and arrange symbols in a natural way

 Non-goals